SS6057 - Homelessness and Housing Policy (2022/23)

 Balance of independent study and scheduled teaching activity

 Key issues will be introduced through lectures.
 Students will discuss good practice and other issues in small groups during seminars and participatory workshops.
 Weblearn resources will be used extensively.

-2. Explain the impact of the different forms of state intervention in the housing market in the UK over the twentieth and twenty-first centuries
+1. Explain the impact of the different forms of intervention in the housing market in the UK over the twentieth century

 Special issue on ‘Housing Policy in England Since 1975’, in Housing Studies 22(2), March 2007